-Dr Deirdre D’Arcy, Trinity College Dublin, Dr Brendan Griffin, University College Cork, Dr Peter McLoughlin, Waterford IT, Prof. Caitriona O’Driscoll, University College Cork, Dr Joseph O’Mahony, SETU Waterford, Dr Niall O’Reilly, SETU Waterford, Dr Tim Persoons, Trinity College Dublin, Prof. Lidia Tajber, Trinity College Dublin, Dr Katie Ryan, University College Cork, Prof. Elizabeth Topp, National Institute for Bioprocessing Research & Training (NIBRT), Dr Anne Moore, University College Cork.
+Dr Deirdre D’Arcy, Trinity College Dublin, Dr Brendan Griffin, University College Cork, Dr Peter McLoughlin, SETU Waterford, Prof. Caitriona O’Driscoll, University College Cork, Dr Joseph O’Mahony, SETU Waterford, Dr Niall O’Reilly, SETU Waterford, Dr Tim Persoons, Trinity College Dublin, Prof. Lidia Tajber, Trinity College Dublin, Dr Katie Ryan, University College Cork, Dr Sonja Vucen, University College Cork, Dr Anne Moore, University College Cork, Prof. Elizabeth Topp, National Institute for Bioprocessing Research & Training (NIBRT)

 Trinity College Dublin